 Stephen Hawking calls for a return to the moon as Earth's clock runs out

-Speaking this week at the Starmus Festival, a science-slash-musical gathering, the astrophysicist offered two parts doom cut with one part scientific optimism.
+Speaking on Tuesday at the Starmus Festival, a science-slash-musical gathering, the astrophysicist offered two parts doom cut with one part scientific optimism.
 He argued that we should prepare for a cosmic exodus to take place in the next 200 to 500 years.

 Comments